 The importance of Istanbul is redoubled in the recent years, as a result of the massive projects undertaken by the government, which it has made it one of the most powerful cities in terms of infrastructure, where 40% of the global infrastructure investment in Turkey is centered, so in this regard, we mention several projects that will pave the way to make Istanbul an important global economic center:

-Istanbul municipality will continue to work the planning, and implementing of large projects contribute to make it a model emulated by other municipalities as "Kader Top Bash" head of Istanbul Municipality confirmed, after the city council approved Istanbul’s budget for 2017, amounting about 42 billion Turkish liras.
+Istanbul municipality will continue to work the planning, and implementing of large projects contribute to making it a model emulated by other municipalities as "Kader Top Bash" head of Istanbul Municipality confirmed, after the city council approved Istanbul’s budget for 2017, amounting about 42 billion Turkish liras.